d-max/msp430/README.md

 # robotics-native

-This is software for scara robot.
+This is software for SCARA robot.
 Contains native firmware and android application (bluetooth controller).